axelluguercio/nodejs_rest_api/README.md

 The terraform configuration provisions:

-* GKE cluster with 1 nodes (for staging) or multiregional cluster with 3 nodes (prod).
-Current cluster is for staging as for the test purpose
+* GKE cluster with 1 nodes (for staging) or multiregional cluster with 2 nodes (prod).
+C
 * Storage bucket to store terraform state backend

 Using the terraform config requires: